-- 42. On March 11, 2020, the World Health Organization declared that the emerging threat from the novel coronavirus-otherwise known as COVID-19-constituted a global pandemic. - 43.
-Emerging research on the virus and reports from the CDC indicate that the COVID-19 strains physically infect and can stay alive on surfaces for at least 17 days, a characteristic that renders property exposed to the contagion potentially unsafe and dangerous.
-Other research indicates that the virus may linger on surfaces for up to four weeks in low temperatures. - 44.
-In response to the pandemic, and the spread of the coronavirus in Chicago and throughout Illinois, Governor Pritzker issued the aforementioned closure orders on March 15, 2020, March 20, 2020 and April 14, 2020 requiring that all bars, restaurants, and other essential businesses, including dental offices other than for emergency procedures, close and discontinue servicing the public.
+42. On March 11, 2020, the World Health Organization declared that the emerging threat from the novel coronavirus-otherwise known as COVID-19-constituted a global pandemic.

+43. Emerging research on the virus and reports from the CDC indicate that the COVID-19 strains physically infect and can stay alive on surfaces for at least 17 days, a characteristic that renders property exposed to the contagion potentially unsafe and dangerous.
+Other research indicates that the virus may linger on surfaces for up to four weeks in low temperatures.

+44. In response to the pandemic, and the spread of the coronavirus in Chicago and throughout Illinois, Governor Pritzker issued the aforementioned closure orders on March 15, March 20 and April 14, requiring that all bars, restaurants, and other essential businesses, including dental offices other than for emergency procedures, close and discontinue servicing the public.

+45. On March 23, 2020, Plaintiffs were notified by a patient that the patient had been diagnosed with COVID-19.
+That patient was treated at Plaintiffs' office on April 9, 2020.

+46. The continuous presence of the coronavirus amongst the public, and on or around Plaintiffs' premises, rendered the premises unsafe and unfit for their intended use and therefore, caused both a risk of physical loss and caused direct physical loss under the Policy.

+Case: 1:21-cv-04671 Document #: 1 Filed: 09/01/21 Page 11 of 16 PageID #:11

-- 45. At the time the aforesaid closure orders were issued Plaintiffs were actively engaged in providing dental care, treatment and services from their facilities in Downers Grove and New Lenox, Illinois. - 46.
-The continuous presence of the coronavirus amongst the public, and on or around Plaintiffs' premises, rendered the premises unsafe and unfit for their intended use and therefore, caused both physical loss and physical damage under the Policy. - 47.
-The Governor's closure orders and the recommendations of the standard-setting American Dental Association and Illinois State Dental Society were issued in direct response to these dangerous risks and dangerous physical conditions, and prohibited the public, other than for an emergency, from accessing Plaintiffs' dental offices, thereby causing a deprivation of the use of their business premises, the necessary suspension of their operations, and triggering the Business Income Loss and Civil Authority coverage under the Policy. - 48.
-The continued enforcement of the aforementioned Governor's closure orders and the recommendations of the national and local professional organizations governing the practice of dentistry were necessitated by the ongoing and increasing presence of the coronavirus amongst the public, including Plaintiffs' patient base, and on and around the Plaintiffs' property and premises, thereby causing a direct physical loss to the premises' utility and availability for normal dental office operations. - 49.
-The aforementioned government orders and dental organization proclamations prohibited the Plaintiffs from providing virtually all of their ordinary and customary dental services, and prohibited the public from accessing Plaintiffs' offices, thereby causing the necessary suspension of their operations and triggering the Business Income Loss and Civil
+47. The Governor's closure orders and the recommendations of the standard-setting American Dental Association and Illinois State Dental Society were issued in direct response to these dangerous risks and dangerous physical conditions, and prohibited the public, other than for an emergency, from accessing Plaintiffs' dental offices, thereby causing a deprivation of the use of their business premises, the necessary suspension of their operations, and triggering the Business Income Loss and Civil Authority coverage under the Policy.

-Authority coverage under the Policy.
+48. The continued enforcement of the aforementioned Governor's closure orders and the recommendations of the national and local professional organizations governing the practice of dentistry were necessitated by the ongoing and increasing presence of the coronavirus amongst the public, including Plaintiffs' patient base, and on and around the Plaintiffs' property and premises, thereby causing a direct physical loss to the premises' utility and availability for normal dental office operations.

+49. The aforementioned government orders and dental organization proclamations prohibited the Plaintiffs from providing virtually all of their ordinary and customary dental services, and prohibited the public from accessing Plaintiffs' offices, thereby causing the necessary suspension of their operations and triggering the Business Income Loss and Civil Authority coverage under the Policy.

-- 50. As a result of the Closure Orders, and the practice standards implemented by the dental organizations, Plaintiffs have suffered substantial Business Income losses and incurred Extra Expense.
-The covered losses incurred by Plaintiffs and owed under the Policy increased every day, and are expected to total substantial sums of money. - 51.
-Following the implementation of the Closure Orders and rules precluding all but emergency dental care, Plaintiffs submitted a claim to CINCINNATI INSURANCE requesting coverage for their business interruption losses promised under the Policy. - 52.
-On or about May 28, 2020, CINCINNATI INSURANCE denied Plaintiffs' claim.
+50. As a result of the Closure Orders, and the practice standards implemented by the dental organizations, Plaintiffs have suffered substantial Business Income losses and incurred Extra Expense.
+The covered losses incurred by Plaintiffs and owed under the Policy increased every day, and are expected to total substantial sums of money.

+51. Following the implementation of the Closure Orders and rules precluding all but emergency dental care, Plaintiffs submitted a claim to CINCINNATI INSURANCE requesting coverage for their business interruption losses promised under the Policy.